-Throughout the life of the mine we believe people will benefit from long-term employment and valuable training.
+Throughout the life of the mine we believe our employees will be rewarded through long-term employment, an excellent pay and benefits package and life-long training.

-We are also planning to create a new public open green space, which will include a new footpath to connect High Road to the coastal path.
-This will be planted with local trees and shrubs to encourage biodiversity and maintained by WCM to ensure it remains usable and attractive for years to come.
+WCM has detailed plans to create a public open green space adjacent to the mine site, which will include a new footpath to connect High Road to the coastal path.
+The area will be planted with local trees and shrubs to encourage biodiversity and will be maintained by WCM to ensure it remains usable and attractive for years to come.

-The mine will provide an opportunity for visitors to the area, walkers, climbers etc. to see a thriving community and a business supporting local initiatives.
+Our vision is that the mine will provide an opportunity for visitors to the area, including walkers, holidaymakers and climbers, to see a thriving community and a business supporting local initiatives.